-Join Joel Bradley for an in-depth discussion in this video The Stitch rollout, part of Mastering UVW Mapping in 3ds Max.
+Join Joel Bradley for an in-depth discussion in this video The Stitch rollout, part of 3ds Max: UVW Mapping.

 - When it comes to mapping and texturing more complex pieces of geometry such as the vent housing found on the back of our robot character here.
 We will probably find ourselves needing to work with the stitching tools that we'll take a look at in this exercise.
 Indeed if I go ahead and open up the UV editor window, you can perhaps see why this may be the case.
 What we have here is an unwrapped, created using tools that we have worked with in this course including seam and pelt mapping options.